 Students are involved in weekly placements supervised by the faculty within a psychiatric placement, a disability placement and another placement of their choice.

 Students are trained intensively in how to operate as a professional, learning guidelines and protocol in meetings and client reviews, report writing, program design, implementation, assessment and evaluation, and issues of accountability and confidentiality.

 Although the profession is still growing and gaining community awareness in each country, there are opportunities for work.
 As organizations become aware of the benefits of dance therapy, ways are being created to open doors to graduates for employment.

 All graduates are employed in the field, either full-time or part-time.
-Some have been given permanent positions in client service organizations (disabilities, mental health), while others have chosen to work in private practice gaining contract work with individual clients and/or large organizations such as educational facilities, community centers and corporate businesses.
+Some have been given permanent positions in client service organizations (disabilities, mental health), while others practice privately on a contract basis and get to work with individual clients, large organizations like educational facilities, community centers and corporates.

 The community at large is becoming aware of alternative means towards good health and well being, and dance therapy makes a valuable contribution to people of all ages, backgrounds and cultures.
 Dance has a place in everyone's life, and for it to be utilized as a promotion for good health is indeed a worthwhile venture.

 A career in dance therapy is gratifying to the therapist, as they watch with expectation a positive change in the people who are receiving it.
 A dancer's career does not have to end at 25 or 30 years of age.